pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 ONLYOFFICE is a multifunctional portal for business collaboration, document and project management.
 It allows you to organize business tasks and milestones, store and share your corporate or personal documents, use social networking tools such as blogs and forums, as well as communicate with your team members via corporate IM.

-It supports all type of formats such as DOC, DOCX, PPT, PPTX, XLS, XLS, ODF, ODS, ODP and also has the best best support of Microsoft editors features like Word, Powerpoint, Excel and so on.
+It supports all type of formats such as DOC, DOCX, PPT, PPTX, XLS, XLS, ODF, ODS, ODP and also has the best support of Microsoft editors features like Word, Powerpoint, Excel and so on.

 ## Install and enable Only Office Plugin in a running Cells Enterprise Distribution instance